OogieOrange/project-1-karate-koi/README.md

 - Am I Responsive, <br> Was used for checking responsiveness.
 - Git, <br> Was used to commit and push my code to GitHub.
 - GitHub, <br> Was used to facilitate my project and to deploy it.
+- W3C Validator and W3C jigsaw CSS validator, <br> Was used to validate the code.

 ---